Earn a Master's Degree in Mechanical Engineering

 Thesis Requirements

 The thesis is a document embodying the results of the student’s original investigation under the guidance of his/her Advisory Committee.
-It is expected that this document will yield scholarly products, including one or more articles worthy of publication in high quality archival journals.
+It is expected that this document will yield scholarly products, including one or more articles worthy of publication in high-quality archival journals.
 The student’s Advisory Committee will examine the student’s thesis closely for both scientific content and format.
 The thesis must be formatted appropriately.
-Formatting specification and further information regarding theses are available at Formatting Resources.
+Formatting specifications and further information regarding theses are available at Formatting Resources.

 Oral Examination Requirements